mateusfreira/nun-db-js/examples/react/README.md

-# Making Redux TodoMVC Example a realtime multiuser app with Nun-db
+# Making Redux TodoMVC Example a real-time multiuser app with Nun-db

-This project is a copy and past of https://github.com/reduxjs/redux/tree/master/examples/todomvc + adding Nun-db as a database that makes it Realtime and durable.
+In this tutorial, we will show how to add Nun-db to an already existent react/redux app.
+It is a copy and paste of https://github.com/reduxjs/redux/tree/master/examples/todomvc + adding [Nun-db](https://github.com/mateusfreira/nun-db) as a database that makes it real-time and durable.

-We need to do little changes for that.
+We need to make little changes to that.
 (And I also believe this is true for any other Redux like projects)

 I will list the changes we have made.